 The results of the numerical calculations reveal the almost linear dependence between $\mathcal{Y}(\epsilon_s)\equiv\langle \chi^2\rangle\rho_\mathrm{_F}$ and $\mathcal{X}(\epsilon_s)\equiv t^\prime/t$.
-This approximate proportionality $\mathcal{Y}\propto \mathcal{X}$ when only $\epsilon_s$ is changed is a highly nontrivial result which gives the final explanation of the correlation from \Fref{Fig:lmbTc_}.
-We have to look it in the correct variables: the BCS coupling constant $\lambda$ is a linear function of $t^\prime/t$ according to \Fref{Fig:tpt-lambda_}.
-Then $\ln T_{c,\,\mathrm{max}}$ is a linear function of $t^\prime/t$ according to re-drawn experimental correlation represented in \Fref{Fig:lmbTc_}.
-According to the BCS result for the critical temperature \Eqref{TcBCS_}, we observe just a correlation between $\ln T_{c,\,\mathrm{max}}$ and the reciprocal BCS coupling constant $1/\lambda$ which is determined mainly by the relative position of the Cu4$s$ level with respect of Cu3$d_{x^2-y^2}$.
-In the tight binding modeling by Honerkamp and Rice~\cite{Honerkamp:03} and Sarasua~\cite{Sarasua:11} it was found that $t^\prime/t$ ratio is favorable for pairing, but in the present study we reveal that this ratio is determined by the Cu4$s$ level.
-As an illustration several Fermi contours corresponding to optimal doping $\tilde p=16\%$ are depicted in \Fref{Fig:CECs}.
+The quasi proportionality $\mathcal{Y}\propto \mathcal{X}$, when only $\epsilon_s$ is varied is a highly nontrivial result which leads to the final explanation of the correlation in \Fref{Fig:lmbTc_} (see also the linear dependence in \Fref{Fig:tpt-lambda_}).
+According to the BCS result for the critical temperature \Eqref{TcBCS_}, we observe a direct relation between $\ln T_{c,\,\mathrm{max}}$ and the reciprocal BCS coupling constant $1/\lambda$, which is determined mainly by the relative position of the Cu4$s$ level with respect to Cu3$d_{x^2-y^2}$.
+Within the tight-binding modeling by Honerkamp and Rice~\cite{Honerkamp:03} and Sarasua~\cite{Sarasua:11} it was found that increasing the ratio $t^\prime/t$ favors electron pairing.
+In the present study we reveal that this ratio is determined by the Cu4$s$ level.
+As an illustration several Fermi contours corresponding to the optimal doping $\tilde p=16\%$ are depicted in \Fref{Fig:CECs}.

-The correlation between the shape of the Fermi contour and the maximal critical temperature observed by Andersen has been actually confirmed by R\"{o}hler who observed the correlation between the critical temperature and the position of the Cu4$s$ level.
+The correlation between the shape of the Fermi contour and the maximal critical temperature observed by Andersen has been confirmed by R\"{o}hler who observed the correlation between the critical temperature and the position of the Cu4$s$ level.
 The corresponding R\"{o}hler-Andersen plots are depicted in \Fref{Fig:Roeler_plot}.

-It is a pity that there is no ligand engineering allowing further decrease of $\epsilon_s$.
+Unfortunately, no chemical methods allowing for ligand engineering to further decrease of $\epsilon_s$ are available.